graaphi/interfaz/README.md

 **This is a very early project and the components are not ready for production.**

-Interfaz is an open source collection of ready-to-use [tailwind](https://tailwindcss.com/)-based components.
+Interfaz is an open source collection of ready-to-use [Tailwind CSS](https://tailwindcss.com/)-based components.